lthamm/picasso_generator/README.md

 to the array:
 `{"has": "mouth"}`.
 Then run the project.
-If everything goes well, you will end up with images, that do not have a nose.
+If everything goes well, you will end up with images, that do not have a mouth.

 ## Preparation